-Once a student accepts the Direct Loan online in myOleMiss, the University certifies the student's loan.
-The student should complete Loan Entrance Counseling and electronically sign the Master Promissory Note (MPN) at studentloans.gov.
+A FAFSA is required for Federal Direct Loan consideration.
+Loans funds will then be automatically awarded up to a student's eligibility level.
+Once a student accepts the Direct Loan online in myOleMiss, completes Loan Entrance Counseling, and electronically signs the Master Promissory Note (MPN) at studentaid.gov, the University certifies the student's loan.
 The loan funds are posted to the student's Bursar account at the beginning of the term (or, if processed later, within three to five business days).